Years 1, 2 and 3

 You'll focus on the development of a sustainable systems approach.
 This brings together the fundamentals of engineering sciences, mathematics, engineering design and engineering professional practice.

 All engineering students will also study an Introduction to Engineering course, incorporating a humanitarian-focused Engineers Without Borders Challenge.
-You’ll have the opportunity to extend this aspect of your studies by completing an Engineers Without Borders elective, enabling you to experience humanitarian engineering first-hand.
+You’ll have the opportunity to extend this aspect of your studies by completing a Humanitarian Engineering elective, enabling you to experience humanitarian engineering first-hand.

-You’ll gain foundational exposures to the methods and nature of the designed form, and to the socio-cultural factors of design and designing.
+You’ll gain foundational exposures to the methods and nature of the designed form, and the socio-cultural factors of design and designing.

 As you progress, you’ll gain an increased understanding of the technical, technological and contextual complexity by which design activity is to be considered, providing significant avenues of choice in industrial design practice.

-You’ll be able to complete a work-integrated learning (industry experience) elective in Year 2, 3 or 4.
+You’ll be able to complete a work-integrated learning (industry experience) elective in Year 2, 3, 4 or 5.

 Years 4 and 5